eguefif/rust_learning/json_parser/README.md

 This is a learning project to deepen my knowledge on Rust.

 ## Todo
-- [ ] implement from_json to be used with into/from in an object
+- [x] implement from_json to be used for every type and struct
 - [ ] implement to_json and an algo that serialize an object